Setting up a Custom Domain

 Step 2 - Click + Add a custom domain link

 Click the + Add a custom domain link below Your Assigned URL:

-Enter the URL for your custom domain in the text box provided, and click
+In the dialog box "Link our own Custome Doman", enter the URL for your custom domain in the text box provided, and click